+\begin{Example} One example for which this strategy succeeds is the curve $C_{188}/\Q$ defined by the equation $y^2 = x^5 - x^4 + x^3 + x^2 - 2x + 1$, as described in Example \ref{E:188}.
 This curve does not have semistable reduction over $\Q_2$.
 Over $K=\Q_2[\sqrt[3]{2}]$, we find a regular semistable model $\mathcal{X}_{\mathrm{reg}}$ whose special fibre consists of two genus~1 curves that do not intersect and a genus~0 curve intersecting both of them transversely in a unique point each.
+We did not manage to obtain this information using any of the existing software packages for computing regular or semistable models, such as {\tt Magma}'s {\tt RegularModel} or the {\tt SageMath} package {\tt MCLF}~\footnote{MCLF can be used to show that there is a semistable model with three components, two of genus~1 and one of genus~0.
+It also lists equations for their function fields, but this information does not suffice for our purposes.}) Therefore we computed this model by hand, using a standard (but tedious) sequence of blow-ups.

 Hence the metric graph $\Gamma_{\reg}$ is a line segment and the image of $C_{188}(\Q _2 )$ in $\Gamma _{\Q }$ consists of three points on this line.
 The two edges of $\Gamma_{\reg}$ both have length $1/3$.
-Note that in this case, since $\Gamma$ has trivial homology, the function $j_{\Gamma }$ is affine linear.
-Hence it is uniquely determined by evaluating it at two distinct points.
-We will use this to compute the rational points on $C_{188}$ below in Example~\ref{E:188}. \end{Example}
+In this case, since $\Gamma$ has trivial homology, the function $j_{\Gamma }$ is affine linear, so it is uniquely determined by evaluating it at two distinct points.
+We use this to compute the rational points on $C_{188}$ in Example \ref{E:188}. \end{Example}